samyakpiya/samyakpiya/README.md

 ## 🎓 Recent CS Graduate (May 2024) | 🌟 Software Engineer | 💻 Tech Enthusiast

-I'm a US-based Software Engineer currently working at Infineon as a Frontend SWE.
-My main focus is on modernizing legacy websites, boosting web performance, and ensuring accessibility, responsiveness, and best practices.
+I'm a US-based Software Engineer.
+My last work was at Infineon as a Full Stack SWE where I modernized legacy websites, boosted web performance, and ensured accessibility, responsiveness, and best practices.

 ### 🚀 About Me
 - 🌱 I'm currently learning Electron.js